How to Plan and Prepare For a Long-Distance Move

 Tolls and Road Expenses

 Navigating the road in a rental truck or personal car comes with its own set of expenses, and tolls are one that frequently go unnoticed.
-Different routes may feature several toll stations, with fees often escalating for larger vehicles such as moving trucks.
+Different routes may feature several toll stations, with fees often escalating for larger vehicles like moving trucks.
 To avoid unexpected costs, it's essential to plan your journey ahead of time and tally up the anticipated toll charges to create an accurate budget.

 Additional Services and Insurance